isaacdarcilla/pageant-management-system/README.md

 ### ✨ It's time for an amazing event

-ePageant is a web-based pageant and event management system crafted to organize and minimize pageant event hassles and worries.
-Evento is free-to-use, accessible, powerful, and provides tools required for big events.
+ePageant is a web-based pageant and event management system crafted to organize and minimize pageant event hassles and worries. ePageant is free-to-use, accessible, powerful, and provides tools required for big events.

 ![](https://github.com/isaacdarcilla/pageant-management-system/blob/master/assets/DeepinScreenshot_select-area_20200302113826.png)